 7. Principle: Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

-Evaluation of the Board has been historically been carried out in an informal manner.
-It is anticipated from 2019 the Board will formally review and consider the performance of each director at or around the time of the publication of the Company’s Annual Report.
+Evaluation of the Board has historically been carried out in an informal manner.
+It is anticipated that from 2020 the Board will formally review and consider the performance of each Director at or around the time of the publication of the Company’s annual report.

 8. Principle: Promote a corporate culture that is based on ethical values and behaviours

-The Board meets typically six times a year.
+The Board meets at least six times a year.
 Prior to the start of the financial year a schedule of meeting dates is agreed to ensure an appropriate spread of meetings throughout the year.
 This may be supplemented with additional meetings should the need arise.

 There is a clear division of responsibility at the head of the Company.
-The Chairman is responsible for running the business of the Board and for ensuring appropriate strategic focus and direction and also in his capacity as an Executive the development of the Group strategy.
+The Chairman is responsible for running the business of the Board and for ensuring appropriate strategic focus and direction and also, in his capacity as an Executive in the development of the Group strategy.